fazlearefin/debian-dev-machine-setup/README.md

 - **role: firefox**
   - add Mozilla Firefox apt repo
   - install the latest version of Firefox (the bundled esr version in Debian is several versions old)
+    - (use command `apt-cache policy firefox firefox-esr` to verify which repo gets to update what)
 - **role: googlechrome**
   - add Google Chrome apt repo
   - install Google Chrome